Skip to content

 In the realm of supply chains, a significant shift is underway that might have escaped your notice.
 It’s a revolution centered on the size and density of packages and shipments.
 In fact, it boils down to two main forces driving this change.
 First, transportation carriers are more frequently billing shippers based on their shipment dimensions, not the actual weight or weight class.
 Second, there is an increasing concern by all of us that shipment packaging contributes to CO2 emissions.
 Thus, more and more shippers are beginning to look at package dimensions and how to reduce air in their shipments as well as reduce CO2 emissions.

 In this article, I’ll look at how dimensional pricing and sustainability priorities are driving changes in how supply chains ship products.
-Additionally, I’ll explore how package engineers, software, and even robotics can help supply chains implement optimal packing solutions for packing parcels as well as for loading pallets, and trucks.
+Additionally, I’ll share with you how package engineers, software, and even robotics can help supply chains implement optimal packing solutions for packing parcels as well as for loading pallets, and trucks.

 1. Transportation Carriers Are Adjusting Their Pricing to Align With their Fleet’s Cargo Space Dimensions.